sisrfeng/coc-wiki/Multiple-cursors-support.md

 Use `"cursors.cancelKey"` to cancel cursors session, default to `<Esc>`.

-The session would also be canceled when buffer change can't be applied for ranges or the cursor jump to another window.
+The session would also be canceled when buffer change can't be applied for ranges.

 ## Use refactor action

-Use `<Plug>(coc-refactor)` for create a refactor window of current symbol.
+Use `<Plug>(coc-refactor)` for creating a refactor window of current symbol.

 **Note:** it requires rename feature of language server to work.